AbhayKaushik/AbhayKaushik.github.io/_posts/2019-08-09-reading-pym-day1.markdown

 - # Operators and Expression
    + An important and basic section.
      Operators: _Arithmetic, Logical, Relational, Shorthand_
-     Expression: Collection of operators and operands (with seom parentheses along the way)
+     Expression: _Collection of operators and operands_ (with some parentheses along the way)

-   + Also mentioned type-conversion (we change type of a variable whose type you never declared :P)
+   + Also mentioned type-conversion (we change type of a variable whose type we never declare :P)

 [pym-book-link]: https://pymbook.readthedocs.io/en/latest/
 [repl-link]: https://pythonprogramminglanguage.com/repl/